 With the protagonist in “Fences,” Troy Maxson, August Wilson created a vivid, conflicted portrait of fatherhood that compares to the characters of Lear or James Tyrone in its compassion and emotional complexity.
-The staging at the Odyssey Theater is ultimately a strong and moving show, centered by Charlie Robinson’s perf.
+Troy is far from a saint, but he’s trying to live up to his responsibilities instead of running away from them.
+This role of a basically decent, dutiful man who nonetheless occasionally does unforgivable things is a challenge for any actor, as is the play itself.
+The staging at the Odyssey Theater, although not perfect, is ultimately a strong and moving show, centered by Charlie Robinson’s potent perf.